justintdeal/TweetCLI/README.md

 Known Issues
 ------------
-getusers : the command getusers must be ran twice before users are returned. for some reason I think the client doesnt send until the second run
+getusers : the command getusers must be ran twice before users are returned. for some reason I think the client doesnt send until the second run -> DONE

-tweet : - handle hashtag case where there are consecutive tags, ie. #tag1#tag2
+tweet : - handle hashtag case where there are consecutive tags, ie. #tag1#tag2 -> DONE
-        - handle case where there are no hashtags (sorry if i messed this up!)
+        - handle case where there are no hashtags (sorry if i messed this up!) -> tweet will always have a hashtag -> DONE

-subscribe : - handle dedeuplications (bold section in subscribe() part of pdf)
+subscribe : - handle dedeuplications (bold section in subscribe() part of pdf) -> DONE

-exit : doesnt exist
+exit : doesnt exist ->

-getTweets : reformat to be like timeline and data doesnt get to client?
+getTweets : reformat to be like timeline and data doesnt get to client? -> DONE

 ---